 Yes, Austrian partners can apply for staff costs, with the restriction that in-kind contributions are expected (please outline them in your budget proposal).
 Please bear in mind that staff costs are primarily intended for the partner institutions in the eligible country(ies).
 In the partnership proposal, at least half of the total budget has to be allocated to the partner institution(s) in the eligible country(ies).

-> What should the Letter of Intent (LoI) look like?
+> What should the Letter of Intent (LoI) and the Consortium Agreement look like?

 The letter of intent should include a short statement of the leading management of the involved institution(s), illustrating that they know of and approve the intended project.
 The letter should be signed by the legal representative of the respective institutions.